Leading Leaders: Remove The Backfire of Ambush | #LeadMorale

 It tells managers that their goal should be to avoid conflict at all cost.
 This is impossible.
 Pat told Lee that the review was objective and done well.
 When Chris got upset, Pat scapegoated Lee!

 The ambush punishes instead of teaches.

 There are still leaders who live by the maxim, if my direct reports’ staff come to me instead of going to them, those managers have failed.
 I hear this mostly from leaders who view their direct reports as buffers.
-Great leaders in high performing organizations don’t set up roadblocks for personal comfort.
-They mentor their direct reports in leadership and people-skills to improve the dynamics of the entire organization.
+Great leaders in high performing organizations don’t set up roadblocks for their personal comfort.
+They mentor their direct reports in leadership and people skills to improve the dynamics of the entire organization.

-Certainly if a leader sees a pattern where most staff are coming to complain about one manager, it may indicate a leadership and management style problem.
+Certainly if a leader sees a pattern where most staff are coming to complain about one manager, it may indicate a management style problem.
 Yet there is no way to stop any one employee from jumping past their manager to speak to a higher level.
 Labeling that as a manager’s failure is short-sided, premature, and quite risky.